 - Exercise ball

 Additionally, you may need an ergonomic office chair.
-While it’s true that an ergonomic office chair can be costly, the pain relief it can provide will likely make you a more productive worker.
-So in the long run a high-quality chair is certainly worth the initial investment.
+While it’s true that ergonomic office chairs can be costly, the pain relief it can provide will likely make you a more productive worker.
+This means that in the long run a high-quality chair is worth the initial investment.

 3. There is no magic cure for your lower back pain

 You appreciate the sentiment behind treatment suggestions from your boss and coworkers, but they need to know that there is no magic cure for your chronic lower back pain.
 The reality is that you’ve tried a myriad of treatments to alleviate your lower back pain—some helped a little, others not at all.
-This means that you don't look forward to emails or face-to-face conversations regarding the latest lower back treatments.
+In light of this, you don't look forward to emails or face-to-face conversations regarding the latest lower back treatments.